Computer Forensics Investigator

-Lost data, data suspected of being copied and transported elsewhere (Stolen data), data that might breach laws, codes of ethics or workplace and privacy guidelines is often sought as a vital piece of evidence required to identify the sender, the person receiving the data or the thief.
-Today, the act of industrial espionage is mostly carried out via the internet – and it’s big business.
+Lost data, data suspected of being copied (stolen data), data that might breach laws/confidentiality/workplace and privacy guidelines is often sought as a vital piece of evidence or information.
+Today, the act of industrial espionage is mostly carried out via the internet or through an employee’s malice or negligence.

-Lyonswood Investigations and Forensic Group have a good track record of recovering the evidence even though the persons responsible have attempted to cover their tracks.
-This is where Lyonswood Investigations and Forensic Groups Forensic I.T. and computer forensics investigator specialists have the edge on these fraudsters as skilled professionals with the latest techniques backed up by state-of-the-art software programs.
-We have many satisfied clients that we have assisted to get their businesses and lives back on track.
+Lyonswood Investigations and Forensic Group have a record of recovering data even in circumstances where the person/s responsible have attempted to cover their tracks.
+Lyonswood Investigations and Forensic Group’s Forensic IT and computer forensics investigator specialists have the edge on cybercriminals, employees and others who have engaged in improper conduct.

 ADOLESCENT DUE DILIGENCE/ AT RISK CHILDREN

 Today, children are teethed on computers.
-Children are using computers before they start schooling and thus become very proficient at using them, quite often even more proficient than their parents.
-This is where vigilance is required and quite often not able to be provided because the parents are nowhere as savvy as their children.
+Children are using computers before they start schooling and thus become very proficient, quite often even more proficient than their parents.
+This is where vigilance is required and quite often not able to be provided because the parents are nowhere near as savvy as their children.

 WIRELESS NETWORK SECURITY-CONSULTANCY AND PENETRATION TESTING

 Attacks on Wireless Networks

 Wireless networking enables devices within a certain distance, to be able to use computing resources without being physically connected to a network.
 These days many devices (desktop/laptop computers, smartphones, iPhones, Blackberry) are fully dependent on wireless connectivity in order to transfer various communications and data.
 Devices often use mobile phone networks however when back at home or the office a local wireless network is automatically joined for continued and fast, Internet access.
 Wireless â€˜hot spotsâ€™ are on the increase and everyone is using them to stay connected.